Unidata/python-gallery/README.md

 ```

 ## Running the jupyter notebook server
-From the `blog-notebooks` directory and with the `unidata-blogs` environment active,
+From the `notebook-gallery` directory and with the `gallery` environment active,
 run:

 ```sh